Pokemonjpups/Roblox-Auto-PHP/README.md

 ## Todo:
 * Hopefully add camelCasing or at least underscores to function names to make them less confusing
 * Add support for undocumented endpoints (manually, of course)
+* Add support for `application/x-www-form-urlencoded` (only supports url parameters, json arrays, and path at the moment)